 What about specialist doggy drinks?

-There is a growing range of dog-friendly alternatives to popular drinks on the market, including alcohol-free dog beer, wine and prosecco.
-There are even products like health tonics and herbal tea for dogs that contain no caffeine.
-These are marketed as treats, and if you choose to serve them to your dog they should certainly be given as an occasional treat and not a regular part of your dog’s diet.
+Dog-friendly drinking alternatives like alcohol-free dog beer, wine and prosecco and health tonics and herbal tea for dogs (minus the caffeine) are treats.
+We think they should be an occasional treat, not a regular part of your dog’s diet.
 But your dog will likely prefer a tasty and more nutritious biscuit or similar bite-size treat with a little water instead of a fancy drink.